ContextFort-AI/ContextFort/chrome-extension/README.md

 A Chrome extension for detecting and blocking suspicious POST requests with user input data, integrated with click detection to differentiate between human and bot activity.

+## ✨ New: Integrated Dashboard

+The extension now includes a **built-in dashboard** - no need to manually start a React server!
+The Next.js dashboard is bundled as static files directly within the extension.
+Just install the extension and click "Open Dashboard" from the popup.

 ## 📁 Project Structure

 ```